govindgcoder/titanic-analysis/README.md

 # Exploratory Data Analysis: Titanic Dataset

-> A basic analysis of the infamous Titanic Dataset.
+> A basic analysis of the famous Titanic Dataset.

 ## Tooling
 - Pandas